ISAITB/docs-itb-ta/README.md

 repository has been setup using the organisation user repository as a seed.
 Specifically:

 ```
-git clone -o seed_ou https://nsimatco@webgate.ec.europa.eu/CITnet/stash/scm/itb/docs-itb-ou.git oa
+git clone -o seed_oa https://nsimatco@webgate.ec.europa.eu/CITnet/stash/scm/itb/docs-itb-oa.git ca
-git remote add origin https://nsimatco@webgate.ec.europa.eu/CITnet/stash/scm/itb/docs-itb-oa.git
+git remote add origin https://nsimatco@webgate.ec.europa.eu/CITnet/stash/scm/itb/docs-itb-ca.git
 git push -u origin master
 ```

 The result of the above commands is to add the organisation user repo as a "seed" for the current one.
-If changes occur in the common documentation then these are made in the "ou" repository and then they can be synchronised to the current one.
-This synchronisation is best made on a branch off "oa"'s master in order to review all changes.
-Any customisations needed for the "oa" can be made in this temporary branch before it is merged onto "oa"'s master.
-Note that for sharing and building purposes the "oa"'s remote is named "origin" (the default).
+If changes occur in the common documentation then these are made in the "oa" repository and then they can be synchronised to the current one.
+This synchronisation is best made on a branch off "ca"'s master in order to review all changes.
+Any customisations needed for the "ca" can be made in this temporary branch before it is merged onto "ca"'s master.
+Note that for sharing and building purposes the "ca"'s remote is named "origin" (the default).
 Use of the "seed" is optional and is provided only as a facility to avoid copying and pasting common documentation across repositories.